-Numerous bibliometric analyses of SI in entrepreneurship have supported the research in this field (Cancino et al., 2020; Escobar et al., 2023; Dabić et al., 2021)5.
-Accordingly, scholars have conducted empirical research on open innovation (Randhawa et al., 2016), the challenges and strategies for achieving SI scalability across regions and beneficiary targets (Bolzan et al., 2019), and innovation during the COVID-19 pandemic (Wang et al., 2022).
-Finally, a map of intellectual communities and theoretical domains has also been developed by scholars (van der Have and Rubalcaba, 2016).
+Accordingly, scholars have conducted empirical research on open innovation (Randhawa, Wilden, & Hohberger, 2016), the challenges and strategies for achieving SI scalability across regions and beneficiary targets (Bolzan, Bitencourt, & Martins, 2019), and innovation during the COVID-19 pandemic (Wang, Qin, Xu, & Škare, 2022).
+Finally, a map of intellectual communities and theoretical domains has also been developed by scholars (Van der Have & Rubalcaba, 2016).

 These works have separately documented and mapped the contributions made to the SE and SI literature.
-One exception is Phills, Deiglmeier, and Miller (2008), who argued that "social entrepreneurship and social innovation share common overlaps, significantly in the process of identifying problem-solving opportunities for unmet social needs" and highlighted that "social enterprises and social entrepreneurs exist within a social innovation system-a community of practitioners and institutions jointly addressing social issues".
-Our work extends these seminal efforts by offering a more comprehensive explanation of the volume, trends, and clusters that occur within the literature to provide a detailed map and offer a future research agenda (Linnenluecke et al., 2020) with the potential to enhance the clarity of the theoretical boundaries and overlaps that exist between these domains.
+One exception is Phills et al. (2008), who argued that "social entrepreneurship and social innovation share common overlaps, significantly in the process of identifying problem-solving opportunities for unmet social needs" and highlighted that "social enterprises and social entrepreneurs exist within a social innovation system-a community of practitioners and institutions jointly addressing social issues".
+Our work extends these seminal efforts by offering a more comprehensive explanation of the volume, trends, and clusters that occur within the literature to provide a detailed map and offer a future research agenda (Linnenluecke, Marrone, & Singh, 2020) with the potential to enhance the clarity of the theoretical boundaries and overlaps that exist between these domains.